10 Current & Future Blockchain Applications

 Moving crowdfunding to the blockchain, however, could solve both of these problems.

 First, transaction fees on many blockchains can be as low as one penny (or even a fraction of a cent).
-This, in turn, would increase fundraisers' income by as much as 8%.
 Second, by relying on smart contracts to distribute funds to fundraisers, censorship would become virtually impossible.

 Google search interest in “smart contract” over time.